TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

 ```
 For a sine wave, we don't gain much in terms of performance.
 But when it comes to generating complex waveforms, wavetable synthesis rocks![^leaf]

 [^leaf]: Guess what?
 There are more ways to optimise wavetable synthesis—so it'll rock even more!
-See the open source [LEAF](https://github.com/spiricom/LEAF/blob/a0b0b7915cce3792ea00f06d0a6861be1a73d609/leaf/Src/leaf-oscillators.c#L67) library for an example of heavily optimised wavetable synthesis.
+See the open source [LEAF](https://github.com/spiricom/LEAF/blob/a0b0b7915cce3792ea00f06d0a6861be1a73d609/leaf/Src/leaf-oscillators.c#L67) library for an example of optimised wavetable synthesis in C.

 {% alert "fact" %}
 Wavetable synthesis is commonly used by {% abbr "MIDI", "a protocol for music" %} to generate sounds.
 Each instrument has its own *soundfont*, which is a collection of wavetables of different pitches.
 This unifies the synthesis approach for all instruments, as some may be simple to generate (e.g. clarinet) while others are more complex.